saltstack/salt/HACKING.rst

     ``/path/to/your/virtualenv/salt-master.pid``.
 4. If you are also running a non-development version of Salt you will have to change the ``publish_port`` and ``ret_port`` values as well.
+5. On OS X also set max_open_files to 2048.

 Edit the minion config file: